bschwede/linkenhancer/README.md

 If you'd like to contribute to this module, great!
 You can contribute by

-* Reading and commenting the legal chapters carefully - choose a specific topic and please [create an issue](https://github.com/bschwede/linkenhancer/issues) for that topic.
 * Contributing code - check out the issues for things that need attention.
 If you have changes you want to make not listed in an issue, please create one, then you can link your pull request.
 * Testing - it's all manual currently, please [create an issue](https://github.com/bschwede/linkenhancer/issues) for any bugs you find.